jaewon-orbit/life-switch/README.md

 ## Vision

-Explore how existing physical interfaces can be controlled remotely without replacing or modifying the devices themselves.
+Explore how existing physical interfaces can be controlled remotely.